Kuika

-Kuika is a small town in Achham District in the Seti Zone of western Nepal.
+Kuika is a small town in Achham District in the Sudurpashchim Province of western Nepal.
 At the time of the 1991 Nepal census, the town had a population of 3448 living in 667 houses.
 At the time of the 2001 Nepal census, the population was 3881, of which 36% was literate.
+Later this VDC was split and merged to Kamalbazar Municipality and Panchadewal Binayak Municipality.